clhoward/Howard-Portfolio/Final_Project_CassieHoward.md

 ## Method and Medium

 I will be using the Shorthand tool for my presentation.
-I will be putting together my story using the data visuals I have sketched above and I will have some detailed explaination.
-My plan is to create 1 presentation and to have simplified bullets and headings in addition to the detailed information.
-This will allow me to review the highlights for a more condensed review in class without creating a seperate presentation  As I progress through finalizing the story and become more familar with Shorthand, this may change.
+I will be putting together my story using the data visuals I have sketched above, and I will have some detailed explanation.
+My plan is to create one presentation and to have simplified bullets and headings in addition to the detailed information.
+This will allow me to review the highlights for a more condensed review in class without creating a separate presentation.
+As I progress through finalizing the story and become more familiar with Shorthand, this may change.

 **Mood Board**

 I have started searching for the types of images I like that I might want to incorporate into my presentation.
 I started a mood board to help me collage the photos to determine if I like them together.
-I have also added 2 possible color palettes based off off a few of the photos using coolors.com.
+I have also added 2 possible color palettes based off a few of the photos using coolors.com.
 	![](Moodboard.JPG?raw=true)

 ## References

 My presentation will have all references sited to the detailed page of the data.
-Since I have only downloaded some of the data and haven't started the actual visualizations, I will use the highlevel site to reference where I plan to get the data from.
+Since I have only downloaded some of the data and haven't started the actual visualizations, I will use the high-level site to reference where I plan to get the data from.
 1. [United States Environmental Protection Agency](/www.epa.gov)
 2. [The National Renewable Energy Laboratory (NREL)](/www.nrel.gov)
 3. [The Alternative Fuels Data Center (AFDC)](/https://afdc.energy.gov/)